dukt/videos/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.20 or later.
+This plugin requires Craft CMS 3.0.0-beta.27 or above.

 ## How to install Videos 2 Beta